aistabci/abci-docs/en/docs/faq.md

 ### The New Area

-* Disk usage will increase as data is copied.
+* Disk usage will increase as data transfer.
 For this reason, the limit of the storage usage for the **New Area** is set to be twice the quota value, which is the group disk quantity value applied in the ABCI User Portal.
 This is a temporal treatment.
 After the migration, the limit of the storage usage is set to the same value as the quota value in the ABCI User Portal, after the certain [grace period](#after-the-data-migration-completed).

 ### The Old Area